Find Trade Colleges

 • Crap Shooter

-In the United States, there were 96,900 jobs for Gaming Dealer in 2016.
+In 2016, there was an estimated number of 96,900 jobs in the United States for Gaming Dealer.
 New jobs are being produced at a rate of 1.1% which is below the national average.
 The Bureau of Labor Statistics predicts 1,100 new jobs for Gaming Dealer by 2026.
-Due to new job openings and attrition, there will be an average of 14,500 job openings in this field each year.
+The BLS estimates 14,500 yearly job openings in this field.

 undefined